Latest articles

 The Hill of Crosses

-Pilgrims travel to stand before one of the most impressive examples of religious architecture in the country.
-The hill, which is just over 12km north of the city of Šiauliai was built in the 19th century as a place of faith for the local population.
-It is believed that the hill is named for a pair of wooden crosses that were erected there in 1831 by locals of the victims of revolts against the Russian repression.
-For centuries, people from all over the region visited the site to commemorate their loved ones who had been buried in the area, a practice that continues to this day.
-Over the centuries, it has come to be regarded as a place of pilgrimage, and is now a major attraction in the region.
-The hill is a large, grassy mound, surrounded by a number of impressive crosses.
+Visitors stand before one of the most striking examples of religious architecture in the country.
+The hill, located just over 12 kilometers north of the city of Šiauliai, was established in the 19th century as a place of faith for the local population.
+It is believed to be named after two wooden crosses erected in 1831 by locals in memory of the victims of revolts against Russian repression.

 Holy Site of Christianity